signalkuppe/pequeno/README.md

 ### Grouping items

-You can generates list of grouped content by adding a **groupBy** prop to the pagination object.
+You can generate list of grouped content by adding a **groupBy** prop to the pagination object.
 The groupBy prop must match an existing prop of your item object.

 ```js